AshotAkopov/analytics_cup_research/abstract.md

+# Phase-Dependent Physical Profiles in Football
+### SkillCorner × PySport Analytics Cup – Research Track

+This repository is intended for evaluation as part of the SkillCorner × PySport Analytics Cup.
+The `submission.ipynb` notebook represents the full research submission.

 ## Introduction

 Physical performance in football is inherently phase-dependent, as players are exposed to distinct tactical and physiological demands when their team is in possession (TIP) versus out of possession (OTIP).
 While previous studies have described overall physical outputs, fewer have quantified how individual players adapt their physical profiles across game phases, and how these adaptations differ by position.
 Using season-level physical aggregates from the 2024/25 Australian A-League, this study proposes a novel framework to characterize and quantify phase-dependent physical adaptations at both the player and positional levels.